nakijun/fdotoolbox/trunk/FdoUtil/cmd_readme.txt

 Where applicable, the -quiet switch will suppress all console output.
 This is not entirely the case however for debug builds of the command-line utilities

+If a given parameter value contains multiple words, enclose the string with quotes.

+eg. -description:"This is a multi word parameter value"

 All command-line utilities will return 0 for successful execution and will return a non-zero value otherwise.
 Consult CommandStatus.cs for the list of return codes.